dhysdrn/nursing-chatbot/README.md

 1. Clone the project repository locally.
    `git clone https://github.com/InfiniteGmng/Thee-AIdvisors.git`
 2. Have the package manager `npm` installed ([npm](https://www.npmjs.com/)).
-3. In the terminal/command line, install all frontend dependencies with `npm install`.
+3. In the terminal/command line, navigate to the frontend folder and install all frontend dependencies with `npm install`.
-4. Run the project with `npm run dev`.
+4. Within the same frontend folder, run the project with `npm run dev`.

 ## Contributing to the Project